 Note: ATF means “as trustee for”.

-With real property assets many land titles offices will not record that an asset is held in trust and the title deeds will therefore only record the name of the trustee.
-As ownerships is not clearly recorded on the title further documentation is required.
+With real property assets, many land title offices will not record that an asset is held in trust.
+The title deeds will therefore only record the name of the trustee.
+As ownership is not recorded on the title further documentation is required.

 Good recordkeeping involves more than just knowing which records to keep and for how long – it is a legal requirement.
 A good recordkeeping system will also make it easier to:

-- monitor the financial situation of your fund to assist you making sound investment decisions; and
+- Monitor the financial situation of your fund to assist you in making sound investment decisions; and

-It is usual to establish a system which separates the more permanent records from the records that relate to a specific financial year.
+It is usual to establish a system that separates the more permanent records from the records that relate to a specific financial year.
 Permanent records would include: